 There are two communication problems with global macro investing.
 First, the stories used to explain the global macro economy are confusing, contradictory, and haven’t proved to be true.
 This is an outgrowth of the poor forecasting of macroeconomics in general.
 Second, the stories used to explain the investment process especially for quants goes over the head of most investors.
 A discussion of techniques is not an explanation for how returns can be generated.
 Managers need to work on their narratives to ensure that investors understand what they do and why they make money.

 How often are we going to hear about the overvaluation in equity markets?
 It already seems too much, yet talk is cheap because markets continue to trend higher.
 The focus should be on what events will cause this trend to reverse; nevertheless, a trend in place will stay in place until there is a reason to change.
 Unfortunately, a change in a trend usually comes from a surprise.

-What will be the key driver for global macro portfolios in the second half of the year?
+What will be the key driver for global macro portfolios in the year’s second half?
 I hate to say it, but it will again be central bank behavior.
-I thought there was a switch to focus on the real economy with the Fed starting to raise rates and react to the macro environment, but markets seem to be deeply focused on how normalization and central bank sheets will be adjusted.
+I thought there was a switch to focus on the real economy with the Fed starting to raise rates and react to the macro environment.
+Still, markets […]

 As a more quantitative focused analyst, I keep focus one thing – the numbers.
 Stories are good, but numbers are better.
 At best stories, provide context for numbers, but stories of politics will not lead to market trends.
 Capital flows on trends in profits, growth, liquidity, and risk.
 Do not suffer from “shiny object” syndrome.
 The news of today may not impact the important fundamental trends.